T-Mobile US: Sprint network

 Sprint's network was decommissioned and integrated into T-Mobile's network.
 The CDMA network was completely shut down on May 31, 2022 and the LTE network was discontinued on June 30, 2022.
 Sprint used bands 25, 26 and 41 to provide LTE coverage and used band n41 for NR coverage.

+UScellular network

+UScellular's network is being integrated into T-Mobile's network.

 T-Mobile HotSpots

 T-Mobile has used the term "Hotspot" to represent various products and technologies.

 Wi-Fi network (public)

 The company operates a nationwide Wi-Fi Internet access network under the T-Mobile HotSpots brand.
 The T-Mobile HotSpots network consists of thousands of Wi-Fi access points installed in businesses, hotels, and airports throughout the U.S.

 The T-Mobile HotSpot service offers access to a nationwide network of approximately 8,350 access points, installed in venues such as Starbucks coffeehouses, FedEx Office Office and Print Centers, Hyatt hotels and resorts, Red Roof Inns, Sofitel hotels, Novotel hotels, the airline clubs of American Airlines, Delta Air Lines and United Airlines, as well as airports.

 The T-Mobile HotSpots network can be traced to the company's 2002 purchase of bankrupt wireless ISP MobileStar, which began building its network in 1998.
 After completing the purchase, the company expanded the network into 400 Borders bookstores, as well as 100 of the most-frequented airport clubs and lounges operated by American Airlines, Delta Air Lines, and United Airlines.

 On September 14, 2014, T-Mobile partnered up with GoGo to provide free texting on airplanes for its customers.
 GoGo services are provided on Delta Air Lines, American Airlines, United Airlines and Alaska Airlines.

 On June 6, 2016, T-Mobile expanded its partnership with GoGo to offer T-Mobile users one hour of free WiFi on customers phones while T-Mobile One Plus and One Plus International users also get free WiFi throughout the entire flight.
 T-Mobile also included other messaging apps (iMessage, Google Hangouts, WhatsApp and Viber) in addition to SMS texting being provided since September 2014.